Santosh8055/multi-select-dropdown/README.md

 1. src folder

     This folder contains all the files related to the project, where most of the work is done.
 Global setup is done in the src level.
-The majority of our application is under src/app
+The majority of our application is under src/app.

-    Dropdown can be found under src/app/components
+    Dropdown can be found under src/app/components.

     Service to connect to the server (provided by node) can found under the src/app/services

-    Pipe to filter the data based on the input given by user can be found under the src/app/pipe
+    Pipe to filter the data based on the input given by user can be found under the src/app/pipe.

+2. style.less in src folder

+    Global styles will be in this file.

-2. server folder
+3. server folder

     There will be two files in this folder. server.js and states.json. states.json file data will be served to project by running the server.js file.

 **About the framework**